Vicci Blog

 • Avoid polishing coated lenses, especially if you're trying to remove scratches from prescription glasses with coating, as this may damage the protective layer.

-If your lenses are coated, skip this method and consult a professional instead.
+Always test on an old pair first if you're unsure.
+If your lenses are coated, consult a professional instead.
 Learn more about protective coatings in our anti-fatigue lenses guide.

 Get Professional Repair or Lens Replacement

-If none of the at-home methods work—or you're dealing with deeper damage—it's time to consult a professional.
+If none of the at-home methods work, or you're dealing with deeper damage, it's time to consult a professional.
 Eyeglass repair shops and optometrists often offer specialized services to assess and treat scratched lenses.

-• They can also advise whether your lenses are too damaged to fix or if professional polishing is possible.
+Some optometrists can repair or replace lenses in-house, especially if the glasses were purchased from them.
+They can also advise whether your lenses are too damaged to fix or if professional polishing is possible.

 Even if repair isn’t an option, getting advice on replacements ensures you’re not risking eye strain or distorted vision.
 When in doubt, it's always best to ask.
 When replacement is needed, explore Vicci’s eyeglasses collection or shop our sunglasses collection for frames designed to last.
+If the scratch affects clarity, new lenses may be the cleanest solution for a clear result.

 How to Prevent Scratches on Eyeglasses and Sunglasses